bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 ## Overview

-In this module, students will expand their knowledge of state by using the React Context API to implement a Redux-like store to manage state globally.
-Students will create actions and reducers to manipulate the global state, and finally learn how to dispatch actions in order to update state.
+In this module, students will expand their knowledge of state by using the React Context API in order to implement a Redux-like store to manage state globally.
+Students will create actions and reducers to manipulate the global state, and learn how to dispatch actions to update state.

 In this week's virtual classes, you'll review state management, particularly using the React Context API.
 You'll review how to use providers, consumers, reducers, and actions.